Have you ever had some unaccomplished artistic ideas? If you’re into graphic design, you might have had a few or even more.

 As I’ve already mentioned, the first sketches usually include lots of variations of the same object or design element.
-The ideas that strike you quite often appear more specific at first than they turn out to be later, and variations can fill that gap.
-It is hardly possible to get a perfect design that the client and their company need at once, and searching for the right option might take quite a while.
+The ideas that strike you quite often appear more specific at first than they turn out to be later and variations can fill that gap.
+It is hardly possible to get perfect design ideas that the client and their company need at once, and searching for the right option might take quite a while.
 There are many ways to narrow down the range of possibilities you’ve got, the most certain one is to get as much information from the client and carry out thorough research of the target market.
 However, it will not eliminate all the options, it will only shorten the list of samples, and you’ll still need to brainstorm possible solutions.
 Since sketching helps to visualize them, it is an inseparable part of graphic design.

 №4: Mistakes are a must!

 Not only does sketching allow making mistakes, but it also makes them absolutely obligatory!
 Hardly all variations of the artwork that you’re creating are going to be the successful ones, leaving you to choose the one you simply like the most.
 Mistakes, together with research and brainstorming will help you to see what you are not supposed to do and narrow down your choices to even more specific ones.
-Sketching is the very phase of the project where all your errors will serve you more than well, especially in such fields as an architectural design where every mistake can have a very serious cost.
+Sketching is the very phase of the project where all your errors will serve you more than well, especially in such fields as architectural, industrial, or product design where every mistake can have a very serious cost.

 In my experience, it quite often happens that making some mistake in a design variation that was not approved prevents you from making it again with the final mockup.
 Sketches are very rough images of something that is not created yet, and errors help you cut down the number of roads you can use to get to it.
 When you notice a mistake, you know what you need to avoid and the whole project path automatically becomes shorter.

 №5: Reconstruction of ideas